-You will be able to tell as soon as you hold the pillow that the foam filling is dense because the pillow is heavy (around seven pounds in weight).
+Sleepers will immediately sense the coolness of this pillow when they hold the pillow that the foam filling is dense because the pillow is heavy (around seven pounds in weight).

 Placed in the middle of each pillow is a rectangular cooling gel pad.
-This is on either side of the pillow so even if you flip it over at night you should get the cooling benefits.
+This is on either side of the pillow so even if it’s over at night, sleepers should get the cooling benefits.

-There is a netting over the foam layer that’s made of 100% polyester.
+There is a layer of netting over the foam layer that’s made of 100% polyester.

-The removable cover is a thin layer of 100% cotton.
-A zipper at one end of the pillow allows you to remove it and machine wash and dry the cover when necessary.
-There are also care instructions on a tag on the pillow.
-Do not wash or dry the foam filling.
+The removable cover is a thin layer of 100% cotton; a zipper at one end of the pillow allows it to be removed and separately machine washed and dried when necessary.
+There are also care instructions on a tag on the pillow – do not wash or dry the foam filling.

 - Cooling features are good for hot sleepers